You are here

 Welcome to the MYSL at THEODORE WIRTH PARK in MINNEAPOLIS!

-We hope you can join us for the 2017/2018 ski season in the city!
+We are glad that you will join us for the 2018/2019 ski season in the city!
 The Wirth Club of the MYSL is an all-volunteer club that teaches cross-country skiing to children at Theodore Wirth Park in Minneapolis.
 Children ages 4-15 and their parents are welcome, as are other volunteers who share in our goal of generating a love for Nordic skiing in youth and having fun in the snow.
 Our club welcomes families brand new to skiing as well as dedicated ski families.
 Our goal is to see smiles out on the trails.

 Schedule and location:

-The Wirth Club is scheduled to meet on eight Saturdays from 3:00 p.m. to 4:30 p.m., beginning Saturday, December 30 and ending Saturday, March 4 with the Midwest Junior Classics, which will have events and activities appropriate for all ages and levels.
-We meet at the Chalet on Theodore Wirth Parkway every Saturday, but we'll take January 27 off for the City of Lakes Loppet).
+The Wirth Club is scheduled to meet on nine Saturdays from 3:00 p.m. to 4:30 p.m., beginning Saturday, January 5 and ending Saturday, March 2 with the Midwest Junior Classics, which will have events and activities appropriate for all ages and levels.
 Wirth is one of the few sites in the metro that has snowmaking, so parking can be tight!
 Please plan on arriving early to find parking and to get your skier dressed, equipped and with their group.
 Your coach would like to start skiing at 3 p.m.!
 (The parking lot in front of the Chalet can fill up on nice days; if it does, you can park across the Parkway in the overflow lot or just south on the Parkway near the Loppet Trailhead.)

 All skiers and parents will need trail passes this season.
-Kids registered for MYSL receive a season pass as part of their MYSL registration.
 This pass is good for all trails at Wirth, Hiawatha, and Columbia Heights Golf Course.
 Parents must purchase a trail pass directly from the Loppet Foundation (loppet.org).
 While we understand this adds to the overall cost of MYSL participation, trail fees enable snowmaking at Wirth and help ensure we have a full season, even in the absence of natural snow.
 (See additional information below under Ski Passes)

-After skiing, the kids gather in the Chalet for a snack.
+After skiing, the kids gather for a snack.
 Please plan on volunteering to bring a snack once throughout the season.
-We will post a snack volunteer sheet in the back room of the Chalet.
-Look for your assigned day (roughly alphabetical) and switch with another family if you need to.
-Ideas for snacks are: granola bars, oranges, bananas, cheese, crackers, juice.
+We will circulate an electronic sign-up sheet toward the beginning of the season.
+Ideas for snacks are granola bars, oranges, bananas, cheese, crackers, juice.
 Each family should bring enough snacks so that there is one snack per child.
 (Note that early in the season and on pleasant days more kids will turn out.)
 If you are in the mood for a larger snack, we encourage everyone to buy food at the snack bar.
 Thank you!

 We typically hold an awards ceremony on the last session of skiing.
 We will need volunteers for this too.

 Register online on the MYSL Web site or contact our club's Skier Coordinator if you have any questions.
 To ensure appropriate class size for our volunteer coaches.
-Register early (for a discount) and volunteer to give our kids a great ski season!
+Register early and volunteer to give our kids a great ski season!

 Levels 1 through 4 teach the classic technique and Levels 5 and 6 introduce skating.
 If you are new to MYSL, use the age ranges as a guide when you register; your coach will help place your child in the appropriate level after the first class.